BMW i3 review

 - Nissan Leaf vs BMW i3 vs VW e-Golf vs Renault ZOE

 Used car tests

-All the ‘i’ models share the ground-up design approach and use advanced construction methods and carbon fibre to keep weight to a minimum.
-They all have radical styling too, which in the i3’s case means a unique hatchback body with a wheel-at-each-corner design, with rear-hinged rear passenger doors for easier access to the spacious four-seat interior.
+The BMW i3 makes use of a ground-up design, advanced construction methods and carbon fibre to keep weight to a minimum.
+The styling is radical too, which in the i3’s case means a unique hatchback body with a wheel-at-each-corner design.
+Rear-hinged rear passenger doors provide easier access to the spacious four-seat interior.

 While there are gradually increasing numbers of EV and alternative powertrain vehicles on sale in the UK, few can match the road presence and sense of innovation the i3 provides.
 However, rivals for the i3 with pure electric drive include the ever popular Nissan Leaf and Renault Zoe, while the likes of the MINI Electric, Honda e and VW ID.3 offer their own brand of style and sophistication.

 While the i3 has been on sale in the UK since 2014, there was a round of revisions to the car in 2016.
 The latest iteration arrived in 2017 along with the sporty i3s, with both getting a small update in 2018 to add a larger battery.
-The range-extender hybrid was discontinued at this point, so all BMW i3 models are now EVs.
+The range-extender hybrid was discontinued at this point, so all BMW i3 models are now full EVs.